-If you know someone who is unsure of what to make of Grizzly Bear and all their recent hype, the best solution is to take them to see the GRIZZ live.
+If you know someone who is unsure of what to make of Grizzly Bear and all their recent hype, the best solution is to take them to see Grizzly Bear live.
 Not only are Grizzly Bear one of the best live bands today, but their shows are just a pleasure to attend.
 Although they will certainly enjoy the wonderful albums and EP’s that Grizzly Bear have put fourth, their is just something truly special about seeing these 4 Brooklyn natives live.

 Openers Here We Go Magic came on promptly at 8pm and played a solid 45 minute set of trippy rock.
 I enjoyed it tremendously, especially the extended shoegaze rendition of “Tunnelvision”.
 Grizzly Bear didn’t waste much time either, they came out to play at about 9:15, showing how professional these guys are.
 For once, a headlining band came out on time, if not earlier than expected!